White noise for babies: Does it help them sleep?

-White noise helps your baby sleep because it resembles the sounds of the womb.
+The benefit of white noise is, because it resembles the sounds of the womb, it can help your baby sleep.
 It creates a blanket of sound around your baby, which masks the external noises that might disturb your little one and wake them up.

 What is white noise, and how does it work?

 The concept of white noise stems from ‘white light.’
 We get white light by combining all the colors of the visible spectrum.
 In the same way, we get white noise by combining all the different sound frequencies.

 It’s great for background noise to mask other sounds.
 White noise sounds like the static sound of the TV and the constant hum of the air purifier.

 You’ve heard of white noise, but what’s pink and brown noise?